 Julia Scodie – Fundraising & Marketing Manager, UK, London

-Julia has been working for Lively Minds part time for over a year.
-She has 10 years experience in the charity sector working for a number of well-known charities project managing various fundraising and awareness campaigns.
-Julia met Alison through a mutual friend and has watched with admiration as Alison set up and grew Lively Minds to where it is today.
-When she found out Lively Minds was looking for a fundraiser she jumped at the chance to get involved and help make a difference.
+Julia has been working for Lively Minds part time since 2011.
+She has over 10 years experience in the charity sector working for a number of well-known charities project managing various fundraising and awareness campaigns.
+Julia met Alison through a mutual friend and watched with admiration as Alison set up and grew Lively Minds to where it is today.
+When she found out Lively Minds were looking for a fundraiser she jumped at the chance to get involved and help make a difference.
 Julia is also a qualified fitness and Pilates instructor, so as well as helping you with your fundraising, she can provide you with advice and support if you’re taking part in one of our challenge events!